Continually Updated Clinical Reference

 **Just short of first-line

-More recently, a growing body of literature has been suggesting the usefulness of clozapine in treating developmentally disabled patients who do not respond to conventional medications and behavioral interventions.
-Because clozapine exposes patients to potential risks, such as agranulocytosis, myocarditis, cardiomyopathy, seizures, and metabolic complications, psychiatrists have been reluctant to prescribe it to patients with mental retardation, especially in the absence of treatment guidelines in the literature.
-Fortunately, such a guideline is now available (Sabaawi, 2005).
+Because clozapine exposes patients to potential risks, such as agranulocytosis, myocarditis, cardiomyopathy, seizures, and metabolic complications, psychiatrists have been reluctant to prescribe it to patients with intellectual disability, especially in the absence of treatment guidelines in the literature.
+Fortunately, such a guideline is now available.
+[24]

 By and large, a dose of 300-600 mg seems to be useful for patients when a minimum clozapine blood level of 350 ng/mL is attained.
 The guideline recommends strategies for using clozapine in developmentally disabled individuals with treatment-resistant cases of schizophrenia, self-injurious behavior, aggressive/destructive behavior in the absence of psychotic symptoms, abnormal involuntary movements, or polydipsia.